Milwaukee Public School

 Open Enrollment

-Wisconsin's public-school open enrollment allows parents to send their children to any public school district in the state, provided the school district they select has openings for open-enrollment students.
+Wisconsin’s public school open enrollment allows parents to send their children to any public school district in the state, provided the school district they select has openings for open-enrollment students.
 The application period runs from early February through the end of April.
-Transportation is generally the responsibility of the parent(s).
-Parents can apply online directly from the Department of Public Instruction (DPI) website (dpi.wi.gov/open-enrollment) or by completing the paper applications available from the DPI or the public-school district.
+Transportation is generally the responsibility of the parent.
+Parents can apply online directly from the Department of Public Instruction (DPI) website (dpi.wi.gov/open-enrollment) or by completing paper applications available from the DPI or public school district.

 Public School Spotlight